Xuxa (Shusha)

-Xuxa (also referred to as Xuxa 1) is the sixth studio album and the first in the Spanish-language by Brazilian pop singer, TV host and actress Xuxa.
-It was first released on November 18, 1989, in the Chile and United States by the record company Som Livre, in the Latin America in January 1990, and in August of the same year in Europe.
+Xuxa (also known as Xuxa (Shusha), Xuxa Vol. 1 or Xuxa in Spanish) is the sixth studio album and first Spanish-language album by Brazilian children's music artist Xuxa.
+The album was released internationally on November 18, 1989, in the United States by Globo Records, and in 1990 in Argentina and Latin America by BMG, RCA and Polygram, in Brazil by Som Livre, and in Spain by RCA.

-The album sold more than 1,900,000 copies and reached the fourth position of the Billboard Latin Pop Albums chart.
+The album sold more than 5,200,000 copies and reached the fourth position of the Billboard Latin Pop Albums chart.
 Xuxa 1 features versions of major hits such as "Ilarié", "Danza de Xuxa" and "Arco Iris", and led to Xuxa receiving a nomination for Pop New Artist of the Year at the 1990 Lo Nuestro Awards.

 Background

 The Brazilian singer, TV host and actress Xuxa it became popular in Brazil and other Latin American countries.
 Her music became a part of El Show de Xuxa, and with the success of the song "Ilariê" beyond Brazil, a compilation of songs from her first three Portuguese albums was re-recorded in Spanish.

 Xuxa did not speak Spanish and took a language crash course, with special focus on pronunciation, in order to perform the songs for the album in Spanish.
 Song lyrics (like the names of the characters in the song "Bombom") were changed to keep the rhyme structure in the songs.
 The music composition was not rewritten but did experience many changes during the re-mix.

 The Spanish album brings together Xuxa's most popular songs, including "Ilariê" ("Ilarié"), "Doce Mel" ("Dulce Miel"), "Arco-Íris" ("Arco Iris"), "Dança da Xuxa" ("Danza de Xuxa"), and "Vamos Brincar de Índio" ("Juguemos a Los Indios").